What you can claim on

 - buildings, including doors, gates, shutters, mains water and gas systems

-- land and structures, eg bridges, roads, docks
+- land and structures, for example bridges, roads, docks

-- items used only for business entertainment, eg a yacht or karaoke machine
+- items used only for business entertainment, for example a yacht or karaoke machine

 What counts as plant and machinery